rurounijones/bsf-scraper/README.md

 ## Usage

-Run this script from the command-line using the following command
+If you installed from github then run the following command from the gem's root directory

+    ruby bin/bsf-scraper

+For information regarding command-line options please run

+    ruby bin/bsf-scraper --help

+If you installed from rubygems then you can simply run the following

     bsf-scraper